How to Introduce a New Puppy to a Household with an Aging Dog?

 Older dogs, also referred to as senior dogs, possess a distinct set of behaviors that are shaped by a combination of their long-standing routines, health, and aging process.
 Before you introduce a new puppy into the mix, it’s vital to understand these behavioral patterns.

-A lire également : What’s the Best Way to Teach a Dog to Respond to an Invisible Fence?
+A lire en complément : What’s the Best Way to Reduce Dust in a Home with Pet Chinchillas?

 Senior dogs, unlike their younger counterparts, usually have a slower pace and less energy.
 They have established routines that provide comfort and predictability.
 Suddenly disrupting these routines with the introduction of a lively puppy can result in stress, anxiety, and even aggressive behavior.